itshady/retina-scanner/README.md

 ## Prereq

 - Setup tailscale on phone and laptop
-- in frontend/app.json, put your tailscale IP down
+- in frontend/app.json, put your tailscale IP down under extra: backendEndpoint

 ## Backend